Southern Edge Arts

 Carrying the Fire: Saturday 7 November 2026, Albany, locations around Binalup Middleton Beach

-Carrying the Fire is initiated, produced and presented by FORM in collaboration with Creative Producer Southern Edge Arts and Artistic Director Annette Carmichael.
-Supported by Lotterywest and presented as part of the City of Albany's Albany 2026 program.
+Carrying the Fire is initiated, produced and presented by FORM Building a State of Creativity in collaboration with Creative Producer Southern Edge Arts and Artistic Director Annette Carmichael, as part of the Albany 2026 program.
+Lotterywest is a Major Supporter of the City of Albany 2026 Program.
+Minderoo Foundation is proud to be the Lead Partner of Carrying the Fire.
 This project has been assisted by the Australian Government through the Festivals Australia program.

 OUR PARTNERS & SUPPORTERS